webelcomau/EJBvsCDIvsJSF/README.md

 #### Special application-wide options

-You can choose how the backing beans behave w.r.t. their injected EJBs when @PreDestroy is called on a backing bean:
+You can choose how the backing beans handle their injected session beans when `@PreDestroy` is called on a backing bean.
+These options are accessible from the home `index.xhtml` page and the target `done.xhtml` page:

-- On @PreDestroy of backing beans, force remove() @Stateful beans injected with @EJB ?
+- On `@PreDestroy` of backing beans, force `remove()` `@Stateful` beans injected with `@EJB` ?
-- On @PreDestroy of backing beans, force remove() @Stateful beans injected with @Inject ?
+- On `@PreDestroy` of backing beans, force `remove()` `@Stateful` beans injected with `@Inject` ?

+By default these are both initially OFF so you can see the intended behaviour of the container.

+Note also, that under CDI 1.2, you are not supposed to explicitly invoke remove():

+> ***3.2.1.
+EJB remove methods of session beans***
+>
+> 'If a session bean is a stateful session bean:
+>
+> - If the scope is @Dependent, the application may call any EJB remove method of a contextual instance of the session bean.
+> - Otherwise, the application may not directly call any EJB remove method of any contextual instance of the session bean.
+>
+> The session bean is not required to have an EJB remove method in order for the container to destroy it.
+>
+> If the application directly calls an EJB remove method of a contextual instance of a session bean that is a stateful session bean and declares any scope other than `@Dependent`, an `UnsupportedOperationException` is thrown.'

+Therefore the 2nd option, for use with @Inject, should not usually  be turned ON anyway.

+#### SOME CONCLUSIONS

+For `@Stateless` session beans, there is no observable difference (at least for the cases covered by this test web app) whether one injects with `@Inject` or `@EJB` (which is consistent with the idea that `@Stateless` session beans are not contextual).

+For `@Stateful` session beans, there is a big difference whether one injects with `@Inject` or `@EJB`, and for CDI `@Inject` injection, it matters crucially whether one declares an explicit scope or not:

+- If you inject a `@Stateful` session bean with `@EJB` <u>you MUST invoke `remove()` on it at some stage yourself in the application</u> in order for its `@PreDestroy` (if any) to be invoked.
+- If you inject a `@Stateful` session bean with CDI `@Inject` you "should" either declare an explicit scope and understand how that impacts on the lifecycle of the stateful bean, or understand the implications of the default `@Dependent` pseudo-scope.

+Finally, the test case includes and compares both Mojarra `@ViewScoped` and OmniFaces `@ViewScoped` in session beans; although these are not "official" scopes mentioned in the CDI 1.2 spec, they seem to work well in combination with matching `@ViewScoped` JSF backing beans.

 #### FURTHER READING